 When it comes to dressing her, there are a number of options that range from soft and subtle to totally eye-catching.
 There’s definitely a choice that will work great for you (and your bestie)!
-And remember: it's up to you whether you want to switch up your MOH's dress—if not, no problem.
+Ahead, expert tips for making your MOH stand out from the rest of your bridal party.

 Another great way to make your MOH stand out is with her accessories.
 Dress all your ladies in the same gown, then gift your maid of honor with a bejeweled belt or gorgeous hair accessory like this pearl number that will catch the light and set her apart.